Find unused images in WordPress

 Conclusion: The Uploaded-To information is a decent start to find where an image is used, but not where it isn’t.

-A Plugin to identify unused images
+A Plugin to find unused images in WordPress

 After being frustrated with the media library not showing unused images and – for years – spending hours fiddling in the database to do that, I noticed that the Image Source Control plugin I originally built to show image captions could be tweaked to help with this.